mkm17/SharePoint/docs/The_Language_Tool.md

 This idea inspired me to create a diary app that could analyze my texts to identify incorrect words, which would then be stored in my personal database.
 This way, I could continuously learn and track my progress in mastering new vocabulary.
 By focusing on the most common words first and creating more and more complicated texts, I will able to quickly expand my vocabulary and improve my language skills.

-In the tool I write texts in the desired languages as much as I can filling all the gaps in my native language.
-The tool will analyze the text and will suggest me the correct words.
-I can also add new words to the dictionary.
+In the tool, I can practice writing texts in my desired languages and fill in any gaps with words from my native language.
+The tool analyzes my text and suggests corrections for individual words, as well as providing suggestion for the entire text.
+I can also add new words to my personal dictionary.

 ![The Language Tool](../images/languageTool/AppPresentation.gif)